 The second quatrain is more ambiguous than the first — in part, perhaps, because death is explicitly mentioned.
 But observe as well that death’s terrors are sweetly softened by such soothing comparisons with sleep: sleep “that seals up all in rest.”
 There is deep and comforting tranquility in this poem.
-There’s finality and melancholy too, like autumn itself, but there is also peacefulness throughout.
+There’s finality and melancholy too, like autumn itself, but there’s peacefulness all throughout as well.

 Scarf up the tender eye of pitiful day.